DeuxHuitHuit/288-toolkit/packages/url/README.md

 getEntryUrl(mockEntry).toString(); // Returns the full URL string. getEntryUrl(mockEntry).toSchemeLess(); // Returns the URL string without the scheme, composed of the pathname, search, and hash.
 ```

+## `urlCanParse`

+Checks if a URL can be parsed.

+This is a fallback for environments that don't support the `URL.canParse` method.